Rather than reacting defensively when customersd complain (a natural response,) try this approach to defuse angry customers.

 Throughout the customer conversation, Brian prompts the customer with questions.
 This underscores Brian’s willingness to hear what the customer feels and thinks.

 When I gave my keynote speech on customer care, I called on Brian to share his noncommittal agreement concept with the audience.
-After he described his customer conversation style, I linked his statement with Stephen Covey’s five levels of listening, and noted that empathic listening, Covey’s highest level–as explained in chapter five of Covey’s bestselling book,— mirrored Brian’s noncommittal agreement.
+After he described his customer conversation style, I linked his statement with Stephen Covey’s five levels of listening, and noted that empathic listening, Covey’s highest level–as explained in chapter five of Covey’s bestselling book, The 7 Habits of Highly Effective People— mirrored Brian’s noncommittal agreement.

 So the next time you face a dissatisfied customer, try Brian’s method.
 Both you and the customer will experience an unusual calmness.
 Instead of escalating into a verbal brawl, your dialogue will resolve the issue faster.
 As Stephen Covey advised, “Seek first to understand, and then to be understood.”